 Other Interesting Things at Wat Tham Seua

-I found a meter long thin snake on the second level.
+We found a meter-long thin snake on the second level.
 I found a walking stick and a giant beetle.
-At step 357 there was a 4 meter long King Cobra I had to move off the steps (Interested in snakes?
-ThailandSnakes.com.
+At step 357 there was a 4-meter-long King Cobra we had to move off the steps (Interested in snakes?
+ThailandSnakes.com.)

-At about step 800 there are sometimes a different group of monkeys (gibbons) that are very pretty to look at.
+At about step 800, there are sometimes a different group of monkeys (gibbons) that are very pretty to look at.
 They’re shy and don’t come close but if you can get a photo – they are very nice.
 I haven’t been able to get a photo yet.
-An American snapped photos of what the locals told him was a king cobra at the Tiger Temple Cave building.

 Tips for Visiting Tiger Temple in Krabi

 1. Park in Front.
 Do not park anywhere except at the beginning of the parking lot where other motorbikes and cars, buses, and tuk-tuks are.
 The monkeys sometimes chew your motorbike seat and handlebar grips.
 Don’t leave food on your motorbike or under the seat – dogs, and monkeys will find it.